Erich von Manstein: The Offensive in the West

 The OKH originally rejected the proposal; Halder in particular said the plan was entirely without merit.
 However, on 11 November, Hitler ordered the reallocation of the forces needed to make a surprise thrust in Sedan, thus pushing the plan in the direction that Manstein had suggested.
 When documents outlining details of Fall Gelb fell into the hands of the Belgians on 10 January 1940, Hitler became even more receptive to change.
 But Manstein's superiors, Generals Halder and Brauchitsch, resented Manstein's repeated insistence that his plan be implemented in place of theirs.
 Halder had Manstein removed from Rundstedt's headquarters and sent to Stettin to command the XXXVIII Army Corps on 27 January.
 Hitler, still looking for a more aggressive plan, approved a modified version of Manstein's ideas, today known as the Manstein Plan, after meeting with him on 17 February.
 Manstein and his corps played a minor role during the operations in France, serving under Günther von Kluge's 4th Army.
 His corps helped achieve the first breakthrough east of Amiens during Fall Rot ("Case Red" – the second phase of the invasion plan), and was the first to reach and cross the River Seine.
 The invasion of France was an outstanding military success; Manstein was promoted to full general and awarded the Knight's Cross of the Iron Cross.

 Battle of Britain

-Manstein was a proponent of the prospective German invasion of Great Britain, named Operation Seelöwe.
+Manstein was a proponent of the prospective German invasion of Great Britain, named Operation Sea Lion.
 He considered the operation risky but necessary.
 Early studies by various staff officers determined that air superiority was a prerequisite to the planned invasion.
 His corps was to be shipped across the English Channel from Boulogne to Bexhill as one of four units assigned to the first wave.
-But as the Luftwaffe failed to overcome the Royal Air Force during the Battle of Britain, Operation Seelöwe was postponed indefinitely on 12 October.
+But as the Luftwaffe failed to overcome the Royal Air Force during the Battle of Britain, Operation Sea Lion was postponed indefinitely on 12 October.
 For the rest of the year, Manstein, with little to do, spent time in Paris and at home.